Madeleine Jones Called to the Bar 2015

 Prior to joining Chambers, Madeleine obtained a double first class degree in Classics from Cambridge University and a doctorate in Classics from Princeton University.
 She was the recipient of Gray’s Inn’s two most prestigious scholarships for the Graduate Diploma in Law and Bar Professional Training Course, the David Karmel Award and the Bedingfield Scholarship.

-- Applications relating to winding up petitions, including injunctions to restrain presentation or advertisement of winding up petitions and hearings to determine whether a petition is disputed in good faith on substantial grounds;
+- Applications relating to winding up petitions, including injunctions to restrain presentation or advertisement of winding up petitions, hearings to determine whether a petition is disputed in good faith on substantial grounds and just and equitable winding up;

 - All stages of the bankruptcy petition process, including applications to set aside statutory demands and disputed debt petition hearings;